 About Our Blog

 Exploring The Riviera Maya is Ocean Breeze Akumal's Blog.
-Here we explore the diversity of Mexico's best tourism destination to highlight the best beaches, cenotes, restaurants, attractions, Mayan ruins, etc., etc. We provide information to help you explore this spectacular part of the world and give you tips and tricks that only the locals know.
+Here we explore the diversity of Mexico's best tourism destination to highlight the best beaches, cenotes, restaurants, attractions, Mayan ruins, best weather in the Mayan Riviera, etc., etc. We provide information to help you explore this spectacular part of the world and give you tips and tricks that only the locals know.
 Helping to give you the vacation experience of a lifetime.

 If you would like to get a notification each time we post a new article enter your email address in the subscribe box at the bottom of this page and we'll make sure you don't miss a post.
 If you have requests for future blog posts email us at email@example.com.
 We'd also really appreciate it, if you find one of our posts to be interesting and informative, if you'd like and share it to your social networks.

 For information about accommodation, vacation options, or questions about the Riviera Maya, contact us.

 WhatsApp + 1 250 538 8159 or + 52 984 168 7244